 Patients are usually expected to wear bandages for the first 24 hours following the procedure, but they can be removed after that.
 In most cases, Dr. Russell will schedule a follow-up appointment in one week to remove the stitches and verify that everything is healing properly.
 Overall recovery time can vary from one patient to the next, but it is generally advised to get plenty of rest and stay away from strenuous or stressful activities as much as possible for two weeks.

 This surgery is an outpatient procedure and patients will be sent home to begin their recovery process.
 Patients should expect some swelling and bruising and brief discomfort for the first few days which should resolve on their own.
 Most patients are able to return back to their normal daily activities, including returning to work within 1 to 2 weeks.

 What Are the Risks and Benefits?

 As with any surgical procedure, there are some possible risks to consider.
-Patients with chronically dry eyes or high hairlines should mention these things to Dr. Joseph Russell during the consultation because it may affect surgical outcomes.
+Patients with chronically dry eyes or prior facial, head, or neck surgeries should mention these things to Dr. Joseph Russell during the consultation because they may affect the surgical approach and outcome.

-Other possible risks include swelling, bruising, scarring, mild hair loss around incisions or infection.
+Possible risks include brow weakness, brow asymmetry, scarring, forehead and scalp numbness, mild hair loss around incisions, and infection.
 While all of these risks are rare, they should be considered by anyone considering this type of surgery.